Miersia

 Miersia is a plant genus in the Amaryllidaceae.
-All 5 known species are native to Chile and Bolivia.
+The genus has 10 known species, 9 of which are endemic to Chile and one, M. rusbyi, endemic to Bolivia.

 The genus name of Miersia is in honour of John Miers (1789–1879), a British botanist and engineer, best known for his work on the flora of Chile and Argentina.

 Species

+The following species are listed in Plants of the World Online: